Metrizable uniform spaces: Finiteness conditions for covers

+(d) if $X$ is strongly countably dimensional, then $Y$ can be chosen to be uniformly countably dimensional;

+(e) if $X$ is locally finite dimensional, then $Y$ can be chosen to be uniformly locally finite dimensional. \end{theorem}

-\begin{proof}[Proof] Let $C_1,C_2,\dots$ be a basis for a (completely) metrizable uniformity $uX$ on the given topological space $X$.
-Without loss of generality, each $C_i$ is an open cover.
-Set $D_1=C_1$, and suppose that an open cover $D_i$ of $X$ has been constructed.
-Since $X$ is paracompact, there exists an open star-refinement $D_i'$ of $D_i$ (see \cite{En}).
-Then $D_i'':=D_i'\wedge C_{i+1}$ is an open cover of $X$ refining $C_{i+1}$ and star-refining $D_i$.
-[In the case where $X$ is $d$-dimensional, $D_i''$ has an open refinement of multiplicity $\le d+1$, and so itself will be assumed without loss of generality to be of multiplicity $\le d+1$.]
-Since $X$ is strongly paracompact, there exists an open star-finite refinement $D_{i+1}$ of $D_i''$ (see \cite{BP} or \cite{En}).
-Thus we obtain a sequence of star-finite open covers $D_1,D_2,\dots$ such that each $D_{i+1}$ refines $C_{i+1}$ and [refines a cover of multiplicity $\le d+1$ that in turn] star-refines $D_i$.
-The former implies that the sequence $D_1,D_2,\dots$ separates points of $X$, and thus is a basis for some [$d$-dimensional] star-finite metrizable uniformity $u'X$ on the underlying set of $X$.
+\begin{proof}[Proof. (a)] Let $C_1,C_2,\dots$ be a basis for a metrizable uniformity $uX$ on the given topological space $X$.
+Without loss of generality each $C_i$ is an open cover.
+Since $X$ is separable, we may assume that each $C_i$ is countable.
+Set $D_1=C_1$, and assume that a countable open cover $D_i$ of $X$ has been constructed.
+By Lemma \ref{fully normal} there exists an open barycentric refinement $D_i'$ of $D_i$.
+Then $D_i''\bydef D_i'\wedge C_{i+1}$ is an open cover of $X$ refining $C_{i+1}$ and barycentrically refining $D_i$.
+By Lemma \ref{strongly paracompact}, there exists an open star-finite refinement $D_{i+1}$ of $D_i''$.
+Thus we obtain a sequence of star-finite open covers $D_1,D_2,\dots$ such that each $D_{i+1}$ refines $C_{i+1}$ and barycentrically refines $D_i$.
+The former implies that the sequence $D_1,D_2,\dots$ separates points of $X$, and thus is a basis for some star-finite metrizable uniformity $u'X$ on the underlying set of $X$.

-If a subset $T\incl S$ is open in the induced topology of $u'X$ (that is, for every $x\in T$ there exists an $n$ such that $\st(x,D_n)\incl T$), then $T$ is open in $X$ due to the openness of the covers $D_i$.
+If a subset $A\incl X$ is open in the induced topology of $u'X$ (that is, for every $x\in A$ there exists an $n$ such that $\st(x,D_n)\incl A$), then $A$ is open in $X$ since the covers $D_i$ are open.
 Since each $D_i$ refines $C_i$, the identity map $u'X\to uX$ is uniformly continuous.
-Hence $u'X$ induces the original topology of $X$.
-It remains to observe that a uniformity finer than a complete one and inducing the same topology is complete \cite{Bou}; for (in the metrizable case) every Cauchy sequence in $u'X$ is Cauchy in $uX$ and hence convergent in $X$. \end{proof}
+Hence $u'X$ induces the original topology of $X$. \end{proof}